Overview

 - P’urhépecha New Year – Kurhíkuaeri K’uínchekua – First weekend of February

-- Community Assembly – Tangurikuaecha – Bimonthly, every other Sunday
+- Community Assembly – Tangurikuaecha – Monthly, every first Sunday of the month

-- Reencounter – Ixeperanskua – Second weekend of August
+- Tsiinajperaku – Sanacion Comunal – Second weekend of August

 - Sweat lodge – Jurhingekua – Bimonthly, every other Sunday